 Given that context, it may be easier to understand the success of Ann Hodgman's "Beat This!"
 Cookbook.
 It was reprinted 10 times between 1993 and 2011.
 She followed that with two more cookbooks (did not know that..) and some children's fiction.
 The book's premise was that she was tired of hearing people saying they had the best recipe for...
 So she set out to find best recipes that were "unbeatable".

 The book also generated some buzz because Hodgman included the infamous Nieman-Marcus Chocolate Chip Cookie recipe.
 Infamous because of the story / myth that a woman was charged $250 for the recipe and in revenge began to give it away to others for free.
 (Presumably, in hard copy since the Internet / WWW was in it's infancy.)
-Nieman-Marcus refers to the story and shares the recipe here.
+Nieman-Marcus used to refer to the story and shared the recipe here.
 Shockingly it is not the same as the Hodgman recipe!!??
+(Last time I checked they took down all mention of the story.)
 This NYT article reviews the myth, and shares the newer NM recipe as well as the Hodgman one with oatmeal.

 So, the book is filled with "bests".
 IS this the BEST banana bread?
 I don't know.
 It's the only one I have ever made, though my collection includes several other recipes that claim to be "the best".